Brownsville affair: Outcome

-Congress steps in
+Congressional intervention

-Both blacks and many whites across the United States were outraged at Roosevelt's actions.
-The black community began to turn against him, although it had previously supported the Republican president (in addition to maintaining loyalty to the party of Abraham Lincoln, black people approved of Roosevelt having invited Booker T. Washington to dinner at the White House and speaking out publicly against lynching).
+The black community was outraged at Roosevelt's actions and began to turn against him, although it had previously supported the Republican president (in addition to maintaining loyalty to the party of Abraham Lincoln, black people approved of Roosevelt having invited Booker T. Washington to dinner at the White House and speaking out publicly against lynching).
 The administration withheld news of the dishonorable discharge of the soldiers until after the 1906 Congressional elections, so that the pro-Republican black vote would not be affected.
 The case became a political football, with William Howard Taft, positioning for the next candidacy for presidency, trying to avoid trouble.

 Leaders of major black organizations, such as the Constitution League, the National Association of Colored Women, and the Niagara Movement, tried to persuade the administration not to discharge the soldiers, but were unsuccessful.
-From 1907–1908, the US Senate Military Affairs Committee investigated the Brownsville Affair, and the majority in March 1908 reached the same conclusion as Roosevelt.
+From 1907 to 1908, the US Senate Military Affairs Committee investigated the Brownsville Affair, and the majority in March 1908 reached the same conclusion as Roosevelt.
 Senator Joseph B. Foraker of Ohio had lobbied for the investigation and filed a minority report in support of the soldiers' innocence.
 Another minority report by four Republicans concluded that the evidence was too inconclusive to support the discharges.
 In September 1908, prominent educator and leader W. E. B. DuBois urged black people to register to vote and to remember their treatment by the Republican administration when it was time to vote for president.
 DuBois instead endorsed Woodrow Wilson and his New Freedom platform.
 DuBois ultimately retracted the endorsement after the Wilson Administration's segregation of the federal bureaucracy and Wilson's own private screening praise for The Birth of a Nation.

 Feelings across the nation remained high against the government actions, but with Taft succeeding Roosevelt as president, and Foraker failing to win re-election, some of the political pressure declined.